Boasbabs/warehouse-frontend/README.md

 ## Requirements

 - List the available products and quantities and the articles in each product.
 - ❗The user should be able to register a sale.
-(Unable to make a POST request to the sale is broken)